 The transmission fluid of a vehicle is responsible for lubricating and cooling the internal components of the transmission.
 As you likely know, the transmission is responsible for transmitting the engine’s power to your vehicle’s wheels.

-If you have an automatic transmission, then your vehicle will change gears automatically based on how fast you’re driving.
+If you have an automatic transmission, then your vehicle will change gears automatically based on how fast you’re driving and other conditions.
 There is an oil pan inside the transmission which holds the filter and transmission fluid.
-This fluid is what gives the transmission the power it needs to change gears.
+This fluid is what allows the transmission to change gears.

 If your vehicle has a manual transmission, then it does not change gears automatically because it is not a hydraulic system.
 A manual transmission is actually a mechanical system that requires the driver to manually shift gears at the appropriate speeds.

 Automatic Transmission Fluid Change Cost